fiaisis/admin-portal/README.md

 Running Cypress tests for the admin-portal locally will only pass if the NextJS server is started as a dev server `yarn dev` (or `yarn run dev`)

-This is because cypress starts a client in development mode.
-This means that NODE_ENV=development and consequently the BASE_URL (as imported into cypress.config.ts) will be "" (an empty string).
+This is because cypress starts a client in non-production mode.
 So it is expecting to run against a development server.

-Attempting to run the cypress tests against a local production server (`yarn build` followed by `yarn start`) will result in failure as the production server expects a BASE_URL of "/admin-portal" but cypress will self configure the test to set BASE_URL to "".
+Attempting to run the cypress tests against a local production server (`yarn build` followed by `yarn start`) will result in failure as the production server expects a BASE_URL of "/admin-portal" but cypress will self configure the test to set BASE_URL to "" (via the CI_TEST env var).

 Comments have been included to allow override the logic and temporarily test against a local production server